young-kcd/firebird/builds/install/arch-specific/win32/installation_readme.txt

 fbclient.dll and gds32.dll are removed from <system32>.
 See the UNINSTALL section below for more info on this.

-If you have installed a beta or alpha version firebird 3 the installer will rename firebid.conf and security3.fdb as these files are no longer compatible.
+If you have installed a beta or alpha version of Firebird $MAJOR.$MINOR the installer will rename firebird.conf and security3.fdb as these files are no longer compatible.

 Installation of MS VC runtime libraries
 ---------------------------------------

-Firebird 3 no longer needs to deploy the MSVC runtimes into the windows system directories so no redistributable run-time package is deployed.
-Firebird 3.0 loads the runtime libraries from the root installation directory.
+Firebird $MAJOR.$MINOR no longer needs to deploy the MSVC runtimes into the windows system directories so no redistributable run-time package is deployed.
+Firebird $MAJOR.$MINOR loads the runtime libraries from the root installation directory.